 How vampire bats survive on a diet of blood

-Once it gets past the life-threatening disease, there’s all the protein to deal with.
-Blood is jam-packed with the stuff, and processing that much protein can place a huge amount of pressure on the kidneys.
+Even if you get past the life-threatening diseases, there’s then a whole load of protein to deal with – and processing that much can place a huge amount of pressure on the kidneys.

-In spite of this, vampire bats drink the red stuff on a regular basis.
+But in spite of all this, vampire bats drink the red stuff on a regular basis.

-So when other bats are munching on fruits, flowers and flies, what’s made these suckers choose the gothic option?
+So what’s made these suckers choose the gothic option instead of the traditional fruit’n’flies diet?
 And how has it not killed them?

 DNA analysis suggests that it’s been a joint evolutionary effort between the bat’s genes as well as the bugs that live in their guts.

-International researchers (including geneticists from Curtin University) analysed the genome of the common vampire bat and the DNA present in its microbiome (collected via faecal samples).
-Together, these two sets of DNA are called the hologenome—the entire set of living genes in the organism.
+Together, these two sets of DNA are called the hologenome – the entire set of living genes in the organism.

 These are sections of the genome that are able to copy and paste themselves at multiple positions throughout the DNA.
 Scientists call them transposons.